-Thus, companies stand to benefit from increased efficiency and lowered costs, which in turn gives businesses increased economies of scale, which can be transformed into a competitive edge over their market rivals.
+Thus, companies stand to benefit from increased efficiency and lower costs, which in turn gives businesses increased economies of scale, which can be transformed into a competitive edge over their market rivals.

 Choosing Your Service Provider

 Outsourcing supply chain management has emerged as a major trend in 2020.
 The latest research by Gartner Inc. indicated that a large majority of supply chain managers (85%) had forecast an increase in outsourcing in 2020.
-A significant amount of that budget will be allocated for hiring third party logistics provider (3PL) or a fourth party logistics provider (4PL).
+A significant amount of that budget will be allocated for hiring a third-party logistics provider (3PL) or a fourth-party logistics provider (4PL).